CRNA AT A GLANCE

 Education and experience required to become a CRNA include:

-- Graduation with a minimum of a master's degree from an accredited nurse anesthesia educational program.
+Graduation with a minimum of a master's degree from an accredited nurse anesthesia educational program.
+All anesthesia programs are transitioning to a clinical doctorate.
 As of April 2010 there were 108 nurse anesthesia programs in the United States utilizing more than 1,700 approved clinical sites.
 These programs range from 24-36 months, depending upon university requirements.
 All programs include clinical training in university-based or large community hospitals.

 In order to be recertified, CRNAs must obtain a minimum of 40 hours of approved continuing education every two years, document substantial anesthesia practice, maintain current state licensure, and certify that they have not developed any conditions that could adversely affect their ability to practice anesthesia.